mrboran/mrboran.github.io/README.md

 # Personal Website

-Personal website with simple HTML and CSS.
+Personal website to showcase portfolio.
+Active on [mrboran.github.io](https://mrboran.github.io)

 ## Motivation
-Fun project to create portfolio and learn some web dev along the way.
-But why web dev?
-Again, just for fun!
+Fun project to create a portfolio and enjoy some age-old web development.